Skip to content

-You wouldn’t think, but in a quiet suburb of New York City, a man has amassed what is often referred to as the largest collection of Mack and antique trucks in the world.
+You wouldn’t think it, but in a quiet suburb of New York City, a man has amassed what is often called the world’s largest collection of Mack and antique trucks.
 We introduce you to the Mahan Foundation of Basking Ridge.

-In 2001, the museum was formed as a 501 (c) 3 non-profit.
+In 2001, the museum was formed as a 501 (c) 3 nonprofit.
 The collection is displayed throughout six buildings on 40 acres, along with memorabilia that will take your breath away.
-The museum operates with a crew of 3 full-time restoration mechanics to ensure that it can keep the museum going with new acquisitions and restorations.
+The museum operates with a crew of 3 full-time restoration mechanics to ensure it can keep the museum running amid new acquisitions and restorations.

-The Mahan Foundation collects, restores, and maintains one of the largest antique truck collections in the world.
+The Mahan Foundation collects, restores, and maintains one of the world’s largest antique truck collections.

 Over 200 trucks from the early 1900s to the 1990s make up the collection.